gwizard/gwizard/gwizard-services/README.md

 # GWizard Services

-Dynamically loads Guava Services and starts them with Guava Service Manager.
+Dynamically loads Guava Services and starts them with Guava ServiceManager.

-This allows each module to implement Services which handle their own application startup/shutdown processing.
+This allows you to implement Services which handle their own application startup/shutdown processing.
+In addition, other GWizard modules use this facility to run web servers, metrics servers, etc.

 See https://code.google.com/p/guava-libraries/wiki/ServiceExplained